-LMDC initially allocated up to \$7,000,000 for the CPLDC and other recipients in support of programs in and around Chinatown, but ultimately reduced the allocation to \$6,290,753, the amount spent on these projects which the CPLDC Clean Streets program funded jointly by the September 11th Fund, CPLDC Board contributions, and other fundraising efforts.
-LMDC allocated and paid nearly \$800,000 for Chinatown wayfinding and \$135,210 for the Chinatown Gateways project, to the New York City Department of Transportation.
+LMDC allocated up to \$7,000,000 for the CPLDC and other recipients in support of programs in and around Chinatown, of which \$5,400,000 was allocated to the NYCSBS to implement, in conjunction with the CPLDC, the Clean Streets program.
+The remainder of the budget, not including the Clean Streets Initiative, was funded jointly by the September 11th Fund, CPLDC Board contributions, and other fundraising efforts.
+LMDC allocated \$800,000 for Chinatown wayfinding and up to \$650,000 for the Chinatown Gateways project, to the New York City Department of Transportation.

 The total project cost for the activities outlined in this Partial Action Plan is approximately \$12,000,000.
-The total cost for LMDC funding for this activity was \$6,290,753.
+The total cost for LMDC funding for this activity is up to \$7,000,000.